Panfactum/stack/packages/infrastructure/wf_spec/README.md

 }
 ```

-### Using the Panfactum devenv
+### Using the Panfactum devShell

-We make the Panfactum devenv available as a container image that can be run in a
+We make the Panfactum devShell available as a container image that can be run in a
 workflow.
 The specific image tag that is compatible with your version of the Panfactum stack can be sourced from the outputs of the
 [kube_constants](/docs/main/reference/infrastructure-modules/submodule/kubernetes/kube_constants) submodule.
 The below code
 snippet shows an example: